Chimeejs/chimee-helper-events/README.md

-# chimee-helper-events
+# chimee-helper
-base events binder for chimee
+utils of chimee